Ethical Principles - Choosing Wisely: Is Parsimonious Care 'Just' Rationing?

 Planning Committee Members –

-Hemant Thawani, MD, Regina Waller, and Michelle Landis do not have a relevant financial relationship with a commercial interest.
+Hemant Thawani, MD, has a financial relationship with Pfizer as Grant/Research Support, but there is no relevance to the educational topic.
+Regina Waller, and Michelle Landis do not have a relevant financial relationship with a commercial interest.

-Mechanism to Resolve Conflict of Interests of a relevant relationship between planning committee members and the CME activity, and/or reviewers and the CME activity, would be resolved by not allowing planning, reviewing, and/or voting of the CME activity by planning committee member and/or reviewer.
+The mechanism to Resolve Conflict of Interests of a relevant financial relationship with the educational topic by planning committee members, and/or reviewers of the CME activity would be resolved by not allowing planning, reviewing, and approving of the CME activity.
+Dr. Hemant Thawani’s financial relationship has no relevance to the educational topic.